 - The part-time student on the shopfloor

-If employees at the very, very top and the very, very bottom of the organisational food chain are walking the walk, you can be certain that everyone else is too.
+If employees at the very, very top and the very, very bottom of the organizational food chain are walking the walk, you can be certain that everyone else is too.

 Programs vs Culture